 Photo courtesy of ShutterStock

-Lisa Suennen wrote a new post, Big data and banana prices: correlation is not knowledge, on the site PE HUB 1 year, 6 months ago
+Lisa Suennen wrote a new post, Big data and banana prices: correlation is not knowledge, on the site PE Hub 4 years ago

 I recently came across a fantastic website called Spurious Correlations.
 On it you can pick from myriad of random variables and see how they are correlated with other random variables.